-If you haven't landed here accidentally looking for a torch with the highest lumens possible, you'll probably already know the kind of thing we're talking about here.
-But for the avoidance of doubt, a Fleshlight refers to a penetrative toy designed to be used on a penis.
+Assuming you haven't landed here accidentally looking for a torch, you'll probably already know the kind of thing we're talking about here.
+But for the avoidance of doubt, a Fleshlight refers to a penetrative sex toy designed to be used on a penis.
 It's a brand name, but, like Hoover and Sellotape, one that has come to represent all toys of that ilk.
-If you're interested in toys meant to be used elsewhere or in different ways, we've got a huge guide to the best sex toys too.
+And it's widely considered to be one of the very best sex toys for men.

-Sometimes they're anatomical, sometimes they're not.
-Sometimes they resemble (yes) a flashlight, sometimes they're something absolutely unique.
+Sometimes they're anatomical looking, sometimes they're not.
+Sometimes they resemble a flashlight (in which case you'd better hope the wrong person doesn't happen upon it in a powercut) sometimes they're something absolutely unique.
 There's no right or wrong in the Fleshlight world – just what feels best.
 For more explanation, jump down to the 'What kinds of Fleshlights are there?' section.

 - Don't forget to stock up on the best condoms

 - How to choose the best dildo for you